Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 ### Payload :
 A piece of code used during an exploit to perform malicious tasks on a target system.
 Examples include deleting data, stealing information, or setting up a backdoor.
 ### 0-Day :
 A software or network vulnerability that has not yet been patched by the developer.
-Because the creator has zero days to fix it, attackers can exploit it immediately.
+Because the creator has zero days to fix it, attackers can exploit it immediately.Check in site Mitre CVE[https://www.cve.org/]

 # Threat Actor